 I want to make sure we’re continually adding to the series without long breaks in between.
 I also need to acknowledge that readership is still growing.
 So far, I’ve been able to stay a couple of weeks ahead of publishing schedule, but I have fewer interviews on deck now than I did before.

 So, I’m going to publish new Educator on FI/RE interviews on the first and third Thursdays of every month going forward.
 Mondays will continue to be financial independence topics.
-On the other Thursdays, I’ll dive into a variety of topics, including bulking up the FI Lessons (kid related stories) posts.
+On the other Thursdays, I’ll dive into career related topics.

 I’ve been pleased with the information the current questions draw out.
 I wouldn’t mind getting more specific strategy and number information, but I also want to allow for anonymity and comfort-level of participants.
 So, I don’t think I can make adjustments there.